 Try to park your car in the shade whenever and wherever possible.

-If no shade is to be found anywhere, the next best option is to park your car with the gas tank away from any direct sun.
+If no shade is to be found anywhere, the next best option is to park your car with the gas tank away from any direct sunlight.

 Reducing Fuel Costs with Cheap Car Maintenance

 Yet another cheap car component that plays a critical part in the car’s well being.

 Air filters that are not serviced regularly can get clogged up easily causing your engine to consume more gas along the way.